Lotus T127: Formation of Team Lotus

-Pre season
+Preseason

 Mike Gascoyne said "We've got a great heritage that we've got to live up to".
 He also said they wanted to rival the debut of Brawn GP but said that would be a greater challenge as the Brawn team already had a car ready for racing and all they needed was financing.
 He also mentioned the main objective was to have a car on the grid in Bahrain at 2010.

 Development of the 2010 car started late, due to the late acceptance of the team's entry.
 On 14 September 2009, the first four people started work, with the factory being bare, empty and old.
 When Kovalainen first visited the Lotus factory, people were still building the walls and floors.
 Gascoyne phoned some people he knew to help at the factory.
 By November, they had a mock engine design.
 Working with Fondtechon aerodynamics, the team used engines supplied by Cosworth, and gearboxes from Xtrac.
 The design was revealed in October 2009 at the start of the wind tunnel programme.
 On 17 November, Gascoyne and Fernandes gave a joint interview saying they're "feeling the pressure of the famous name".

 On 14 December 2009, the team announced their drivers for their debut season as former Toyota driver Jarno Trulli and McLaren's Heikki Kovalainen.
 Malaysian driver Fairuz Fauzy was also confirmed as the team's test and reserve driver.